tianhuizhou/tianhuizhou.github.io/projects/project-2.md

 <img class="ui medium floated rounded image" src="../images/poke1.png">

-this is a simple pokemon game by implementing java Gui in ICS 211.
+this is a simple pokemon game by implementing java Gui.
 I used priority queue to sort the pokemon, and show them in order.
+It can find different kinds of pokemons and catch them by some possibility.
+The pokemons we catched will be put on our backpack, and we can check and print the list of what we got.

+This is a homework project in ICS 211.
+The assignment did not require us to show the picture for corresponding pokemons.
+After I reached the assignment requirement, I developed it by putting in corresponding pokemon pictures, and make the user interface looks nice.

+This is my first GUI program with some functionalities.
+It's the first time I can perform my program with people by user interface, so they can play with it.
+And some functionalities is from previous assginments, and I just wrap them up.
+Any big project can be split to many small pieces.
+A good plan can make us feel easier when we try to finish a big project.